DJzmoot/stratora.io/README.md

-  # SaaS Landing Page Design
+  # Stratora Landing Page Website

-  This is a code bundle for SaaS Landing Page Design.
-The original project is available at https://www.figma.com/design/mINaH9dFmu0yDvYQGoRXkS/SaaS-Landing-Page-Design.
+  This is a code bundle for Stratora Landing Page.

   ## Running the code